 This takes place when he is between the ages of 14 and 25.
 Each generation of age sets lasts, on average, for 14 years.
 The moran, or warriors, are the most striking members of Samburu society and are inevitably attractive to young girls.

 The Moranis are flamboyant in their dress and very vain.
 They frequently apply abstract designs in orange to their faces and red ochre to their heads, necks and shoulders.
-They can spend hours braiding each others’ long ochred hair.
-There is little doubt that moranhood is considered the best period of a man’s life.
+They can spend hours braiding each other’s long ochred hair.
+Without a doubt, moranhood is the pinnacle of a man’s life.
+It’s a time when one’s potential is at its peak and every moment is full of excitement and adventure.
 Fearless and arrogant, he is in his prime during this period, free to do largely exactly as he likes.

 Girls train for motherhood at an early age by helping with the household chores and caring for their siblings.
-When adolescent girls attend dances organised by the moran of their clan, they are acutely aware of the importance of looking their best at such gatherings.
+Girls at clan dances prioritize their appearance.

 They paste ochre onto their shaven heads, darken their eyebrows with charcoal, and paint intricate designs on their faces.
 They are then likely to earn praise from the morans, probably becoming mistresses to them and enjoying their protection.

 Over the years the moran will heap beads upon his lover or bead girl as a symbol of his love.
-Whilst the girls may have feelings towards a certain man, they are taught that these feelings are irrelevant.
+Although girls may have feelings for a man, society teaches them to suppress such emotions.
 They grow up knowing they will never be able to wed someone of their own choosing.